-Graham Stephens is a mixed-media artist with an emphasis in printmaking.
+Graham Stephens is a mixed-media artist with an emphasis in printmaking, living in Chicago, Illinois.
 His work has been exhibited in juried as well as group exhibitions including Place Gallery in Portland, OR, Ciao Gallery in Jackson, WY, Food for Thought Gallery in Portland, OR, Rynek Gallery, Olsztyn, Poland, Splendorporium Gallery, Portland, OR, Pacific Arts League, Palo Alto, CA, Pathos Literary Magazine, Portland, OR, Monmouth Museum, Lincroft, NJ.

 Graham received his B.S. in Art Practices in 2012 from Portland State University, in Portland, OR.